 How does Systems Design Workshop Fit into the Shingo Series?

 Ken: “The workshop sequence starts with an overview course, an introductory course called Discover Excellence.
 And then the Systems Design course comes second.
 That's how important it is because people often, especially after getting exposed at the first level to the Shingo Guiding Principles, want to know, well, how, how do I apply this?
 And if you think about the sequence I described – the principles to systems, to tools, to behaviors, to outcomes – systems is second, right?
 I think it's such a hopeful, practical, systemic way to think about making positive change happen and it sort of gives you the way to apply the principles and the other core ideas of the workshop.
-So that's why it comes second.”
+So that's why it comes second.
+Then the next workshops are the deeper dives into the different parts of the Shingo principles.
+The first of these next workshops goes deep into the principles related to the cultural enablers, the ‘people bucket.'”

 How to Learn More

-Learn more about the Shingo and workshops here.
-Learn more and register for our Systems Design workshop, March 9 – 10, 2021, here.
+Learn more about Shingo and the workshops here.
+Learn more and register for our Cultural Enablers workshop, May 18 – 19, 2021, here.
 If you are interested in hosting a Shingo workshop, or learning more about Value Capture and how we might help you in your quest for organizational excellence, please contact Helen Zak at 617-935-1636 or at firstname.lastname@example.org, or complete our Contact Form.